of FRWG to be held on June 20, 2019

 that at that time there was no recalibration facility in the

 .
-These people asked me if I could help them arrive at a standard.
+These people asked us if we could help them arrive at a standard.
 I

 Since that time I have spoken